 Let’s start with the attributes of a strong tagline:

 - Clear: A tagline should make sense and be easy to understand.
-Think about using a navigation app for directions— you want your tagline to simply and surely show people what your nonprofit is about in the same way that maps tell you how to get somewhere.
+Think about using a navigation app for directions—you want your tagline to simply and surely show people what your nonprofit is about the same way that GPS tells you how to get somewhere.

-- Concise: When it comes to taglines, the shorter they are, the better.
+- Concise: The shorter a tagline is, the better.
 Something that is quick and simple is much more memorable than a novel of a phrase.
-Definitely aim for less than 10 words— but again, the shorter, the better.
+Aim for no more than eight words.

-- Relevant: Make sure your tagline actually portrays your nonprofit’s mission.
-It might make sense to you, someone who is close to the nonprofit and even maybe wrote the tagline themselves, but think about it from your audience’s perspective.
+- Relevant: Make sure your tagline portrays your nonprofit’s mission.
+It might make sense to you, someone who is close to the nonprofit, but think about it from your audience’s perspective.
 Will someone who has never heard of your brand get the gist of your nonprofit’s purpose from reading its tagline?
-If not, time to head back to the drawing board.
+If not, you should head back to the drawing board.

 - Consistent: Your tagline shouldn’t change on a regular basis.
 A big component of a tagline’s success is that it builds recognizability over time.
-Put your tagline on all your brand materials and make sure it looks the same every time, from words all the way down to punctuation and capitalization.
+Put your tagline on all your brand materials and make sure it looks the same every time, including in its punctuation and capitalization.

 5 Steps to Coming Up With Your Very Own Tagline

-The technique of writing a tagline is very similar to other creative processes.
-Your nonprofit needs to know what it’s aiming for before diving in, and be open to where the brainstorm takes you.
-Here are our five foolproof steps to writing a tagline:
+Your nonprofit needs to know what it’s aiming for before diving in, but be open to where the brainstorming process takes you.
+Here are our five steps for writing a tagline:

 - Consider emotions.
 Different words conjure up different feelings, moods, and connotations.
 The words you choose for your tagline are no exception.
-What is the emotional vibe of your nonprofit?
-Choose words that line up with the answer to that question.
+Choose words that align with the emotions and ideas you want your organization to project.

-- Don’t try to be too perfect.
-A tagline can be bad, and a tagline can be good— but you’d be hard pressed to find a tagline that is completely perfect.
+- Don’t overthink your final decision.
+A tagline can be bad, and a tagline can be good—but you’d be hard-pressed to find a tagline that is faultless.
 It’s a subjective process, so work hard and once you arrive at a phrase you’re happy with, stick with it!
-Also, while consistency is important, it’s not impossible to change your tagline later on.
-Look at McDonald’s— they didn’t start out with “I’m Lovin’ It.”
-You shouldn’t aim to change your nonprofit’s tagline, but if you really need to at some point, it’s always a possibility.

 Top Nonprofit Taglines

-Here is a list of six strong nonprofit taglines organized by the size of the nonprofit:
+Here is a list of 12 strong nonprofit taglines organized by the size or vertical of the nonprofit:

 These examples come from organizations whose mission extends to the entire world.
-Check out their taglines for clear illustrations of how to condense a concept that large into eight words or less.
+Check out their taglines for clear illustrations of how to condense such a large concept into eight words or less.

 - “Open hearts.
 Open minds.
 Open doors.” – The United Methodist Church